Jewish News

 The Jewish News is a free weekly newspaper, established in 1997, that serves the Jewish communities of Greater London – specifically Middlesex, Hertfordshire and Essex.
 In 2002, it won the Press Gazette free newspaper of the year.

 In February 2020, it announced plans to merge with The Jewish Chronicle.
 In April 2020, it announced that it would enter voluntary liquidation, alongside The Jewish Chronicle, preparatory to a combined rescue plan, but following a bid emerging for The Jewish Chronicle, announced that it would continue as an independent publication.

-In November 2020, the newspaper was donated to a new charitable foundation, the Independent Jewish Community News Foundation.
+In Autumn 2020, the newspaper's ownership was transferred to the Independent Jewish Community News Foundation.

 Operations

 The Jewish News is published in tabloid format and distributed free of charge.
 Published every Thursday, the paper provides a weekly mix of local, national and international Jewish news, opinions, features, sport and entertainment.
-It is owned by property investor, Leo Noe.

 With a weekly distribution of 24,518 copies as audited by ABC for the period July to December 2016, the paper is the largest Jewish Newspaper in the UK by distribution.
 It is available at more than 230 points across the capital including synagogues, shops, schools, community centres and street stands, and as of 2019 it had reached its 1,100th edition.
 It is currently under the editorship of former Daily Mail journalist and The Jewish Advocate editor Richard Ferrer.

+Ownership

-In February 2020 the Jewish News and Jewish Chronicle announced plans to merge, subject to raising the necessary finance to support the merger.
+In February 2020, the Jewish News, owned by property investor Leo Noe, and Jewish Chronicle, owned by the Kessler Foundation, announced plans to merge, subject to raising the necessary finance to support the merger.
 Combined, they print more than 40,000 copies weekly.

-In April 2020, The Jewish Chronicle and Jewish News announced simultaneously a creditors voluntary liquidation, citing the impact of the coronavirus epidemic.
+In April 2020, The Jewish Chronicle and Jewish News announced simultaneously a creditors voluntary liquidation, citing the impact of COVID-19.
 The owners of The Jewish Chronicle then submitted a bid to the liquidators for its assets, intending to combine them with the Jewish News under the latter's editor.
 However, following the emergence of a rival bid for The Jewish Chronicle, The Jewish News announced that it had sufficient funds to operate as a going concern and would continue to be published.

-In November 2020, the newspaper was donated to a new charitable foundation, the Independent Jewish Community News Foundation.
-It was claimed by the Jewish News that the move “will see a seamless continuation of the editorial direction under the leadership of editor Richard Ferrer and news editor Justin Cohen, who also serve as co-publishers.”
+In November 2020, it was announced that the newspaper was donated to the Independent Jewish Community News Foundation, the rebranding of an existing charity.
+The announcement said that the move "will see a seamless continuation of the editorial direction under the leadership of editor Richard Ferrer and news editor Justin Cohen, who also serve as co-publishers."
+According to the paper's website, since this time it was owned by the Jacob Foundation, formerly the Kessler Foundation.
+The Foundation's 2020 report described the Foundation's sale of the Chronicle, dispersal of funds to Jewish charities, and taking ownership of Jewish News: